 When information includes personally identifiable information, it is necessary to address special regulatory and contractual considerations in a company’s earliest stages.
-By pursuing data privacy and security “by design,” companies can be prepared for the privacy and security landscape and, hopefully, avoid burdensome “retrofitting” efforts that can disrupt future growth.
+By pursuing data privacy and security “by design,” startup companies can be prepared for the privacy and security landscape and, hopefully, avoid burdensome “retrofitting” efforts that can disrupt future growth.

 You will learn:

 - how to navigate the increasingly complex regulatory framework governing personally identifiable information, including the regulation of health-related data

 - which key contractual issues affect your venture companies that handle such data through their license agreements, collaborations and sales contracts

 This presentation will be led by partners of the WilmerHale law firm to provide an overview of key regulatory and contractual considerations most likely to affect life sciences and technology startup companies.